 The trail to Anvil Beach begins at the south side of the carpark, and within a fewe meters splits into two paths.
 Left, head upwards to the lookout; right, down to the beach.
 A short pathway and steep set of stairs are the only access on to the beach.

 Head left or right from the base of the stairs for an exceptional beach walk.
 Anvil Beach is one of the lcoal favourites!

 The lookout is tremendous (photo above) and with binoculars you can see Ocean Beach and the Ocean Beach Lifesaving Club if you look west across the bay.
 The lookout at Anvil Beach is one of the best places to see an old catch-phrase of Denmark being the place "where the forests meet the sea".

 Anvil Beach is long, white and clean, and the waves are a sight to behold.
 Sometimes you may be lucky enough to see dolphins just off the shore, and whales in whale watching season.

 If you walk East along the beach you will come to a granite rock path, once climbed over you come into a second secluded beach, with a rock cave, crystal clear water and plenty to explore.
 Children love it here!

 Once on this beach you will see the 'anvil' shaped rock in the ocean, where the beach gets it's name.

 Anvil Beach is about a half-hour drive from Denmark town, east around the northern side of the Wilson Inlet, then south and west along the southern side of the Inlet along Eden Drive.

-Safety: Do not swim here!
-Extra large waves and rips occur at all times of year, all along this stretch of coast.
-Stay clear of the waterline and watch children at all times.
-The beach is long, white, clean sand and the waves are a sight to behold.
-Always Remember, the Great Southern Ocean coastline is prone to surges, so be extremely aware when climbing, driving or walking close to the waterline.
+Safety: Extra large waves, king waves, surges and rips occur at all times of year, all along this stretch of coast so be extremely aware when climbing, driving or walking close to the waterline.